Alzheimer’s disease warning signs

 - Skipping between many different subjects and struggling to engage properly in a conversation.

-Inability or trouble understanding what time of day, or day of the week, it is.
+Someone with Alzheimer’s may struggle to understand what day of the week, it is.
 This can make someone less reliable, which can be frustrating.
-This is can impair mobility, making elderly care a big consideration.
+This is can also impair mobility, making elderly care a big consideration.

 - Not turning up to a regular appointment, social event, or club.